-Miyagi had a major influence on the spread of Goju-Ryu Karate to Japan.
+MIYAGI Chojun(his nick name was "Machu")had a major influence on the spread of Goju-Ryu Karate to Japan.
 He taught many students of universities in region of western Japan.
 And many students were also taught at his dojo in Okinawa.
 Miyagi expanded upon the Karate of Higaonna, adding new and original elements to it, resulting in the completed form of Goju-Ryu.
 The name “Goju-Ryu” was designated by Niisato Jinan who was his best apprentice in 1929.
 The three kata that Higaonna taught Migagi were Sanchin, Sesan, and Suparinpei.
 Miyagi did not learn Sanseru directly from Higaonna but was tajght this kata by Kyoda Juhatsu.

 In the place (Kume town, Naha city) where Goju-Ryu was born, there is a commending stone monument dedicated Kanryo Higaonna and Chojun Miyagi.

 |④Kyoda and Miyagi when they were young.
 They were rival at the same time as the relation like the brother it|

 Gekisai1, Gekisai2, and Tensyo are the kata that Miyagi created.
 Suparinpei is the kata that was handed down by Bettyurin which was improved and corrected by Miyagi.
 Higaonna did not teach the kata named Sanparinpei.
 The Bettyurin that Higaonna taught is maintained with Touon-Ryu that is in the direct line of Higaonna and Kyoda today.
 Shito-Ryu has the Suparinpei kata but the kata is known as Bettyurin in that school.
 That kata is, however, the same as Superinpei of Goju-Ryu.
 It is clearly different from the Bettyurin kata of Touon-Ryu.